MicaApps/ResourceEditor.WinForms/README.md

 ## Object

-We're striving to create a C# Resource Editor for Windows.
+We're striving to create a PE file  Resource Editor for Windows by WinUI3/C#.

 ## Run